ecetsn/CS210_Term_Project/README.md

 - Ensure the availability of WhatsApp data for analysis.
 - Run the notebook in a Jupyter environment, following each step.

+## Findings

+### Sentiment Correlations Findings:
+#### Morning vs. Night Sentiment:
+- There is no significant correlation between morning average sentiment and night average sentiment.
+#### Morning vs. Evening Sentiment:
+- There is no significant correlation between morning average sentiment and evening average sentiment.
+#### Morning vs. Noon Sentiment:
+- There is no significant correlation between morning average sentiment and noon average sentiment.
+#### Night vs. Evening Sentiment:
+- There is no significant correlation between night average sentiment and evening average sentiment.
+#### Night vs. Noon Sentiment:
+- There is no significant correlation between night average sentiment and noon average sentiment.
+#### Evening vs. Noon Sentiment:
+- There is a **significant** correlation between evening average sentiment and noon average sentiment.

+### Interpretation:
+The lack of significant correlations in most comparisons suggests that the sentiment during one time slot is generally independent of the sentiment during other time slots.
+This indicates that factors influencing sentiment may vary throughout the day.
+However, the significant correlation between evening and noon sentiment implies a potential pattern or similarity in sentiment during these specific time slots.
+Further investigation into the nature of this correlation may provide valuable insights into factors influencing sentiment during these times.
+This analysis lays the groundwork for understanding the temporal dynamics of sentiment and can guide future explorations or targeted interventions during specific time slots.

+### Habit Analysis Findings:
+The total number of messages during different time slots follows the following ranks:

+#### Noon:
+- Noon has the highest total number of messages, indicating that this time slot is the most active in terms of messaging intensity.
+#### Evening:
+- The evening comes next in terms of total messages, suggesting a considerable level of communication during this period.
+#### Night:
+- Nighttime exhibits a lower but significant total number of messages, signifying a notable level of activity during nighttime hours.
+#### Morning:
+- Morning shows the lowest total number of messages among the time slots, indicating relatively lower messaging activity during the morning hours.

+#### Interpretation:
+The observed ranks in messaging intensity provide valuable insights into my messaging habits.
+The highest activity during noon and evening may be influenced by various factors such as work schedules, social interactions, or personal preferences.
+The lower messaging intensity in the morning could be attributed to factors like work commitments or the start of the day.

+> Understanding these patterns can help me manage my communication effectively and adapt to the natural rhythm of my messaging behaviour throughout the day.

 ## Building
 No additional building steps are required for this project.